Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 ### Targeted Marketing and Customer Engagement
 - Our analysis shows peak usage in the afternoons, particularly during weekends and holidays.
 Targeting marketing campaigns during these high-traffic times can maximize visibility and boost membership retention and conversion amongst casual riders.
+- We identify that high-value casual riders are those would most likely convert to members.
+These are rides over 22 minutes long and $7.42 per trip.
+In our analysis we determine the following factors influence the length of those trips:
+    - Warmer temperatures
+    - Partially cloudy days
+    - Summer season
+    - Holidays
+    - Electric bikes
+    - Weekends.

 - Streeter Dr & Grand Ave was as the highest revenue generating over $420k.
 By **focusing campaigns the top 10 high-traffic areas each bringing in over $120k in revenue**, we can leverage existing customer interest and drive conversions among casual users.
 - Data indicates that favorable **weather conditions—such as warm and clear days—correlate with longer rides and increased revenue**.
 Tailoring marketing efforts to promote rides during these optimal weather conditions can boost customer participation and drive up conversions.